-- Complete application and background check for examination, including finger printing and applicable fees of $86.25.
-Approximate wait time is about 2 weeks.
+- Complete application and Criminal Background Check Identity Verification Form for examination and applicable fees of $86.25.

 - Secure a Broker firm to hang and activate your license.
 The fee for license activation is $75.00 and must be completed within 90 days of passing exam.